Fra-kX0x5B/CTF-Writeups/Chemistry - HTB - Easy/Chemistry-WriteUp.md

 <br><br>

 Success!
-We have code execution as root user!
+I have partial root access that can be leveraged to a shell and eventual full compromise of the box!